-This tangier Dry mango kuzhambu could be your rescue recipe when you runs out of vegetables and still you require to make a vegetarian menu.
-A best substitute for your regular everyday South Indian cooking.
+This tangier Dry mango kuzhambu could be your rescue recipe when you run out of vegetables and still you require to make a vegetarian menu.
+The best substitute for your regular everyday South Indian cooking.

-For sun drying, mangoes are cut into slabs, soaked in salt and sun dried till they become crisp.
+For sun drying, mangoes are cut into slabs, soaked in salt and sun-dried till they become crisp.
 These can be stored for the rest of the year.
-I went with the store bought sun dried mangoes, till they provide best results and I’m quite happy with this.
+I went with the store-bought sun-dried mangoes, till they provide the best results and I’m quite happy with this.

 Store bought sun dried mangoes may have more salt content, so soak it in warm water for about 10 minutes, to remove excess salt.
 Since it is already processed, it can be added to the kuzhambu at final stage of processing.